 - INNS ID (how to identify Himalayan Balsam, Japanese knotweed, giant hogweed)

-- Able to identify key INNS (following training)
+- Be able to identify key INNS (following training)

 - Understand basic biosecurity procedures (following training)

-- Able to work alone in isolated conditions and use own initiative
+- Be able to work alone in isolated conditions and use own initiative

 From this role you will: